How Automated Payment Services Can Improve Your Business

 The difference between digitization and automation

 Some digitization can indeed be done automatically through a computer.
-For example, certain data can be migrated from one system to another or synced periodically — but this still requires manual interference and is an easily forgotten task.
+For example, specific data can be migrated from one system to another or synced periodically — but this still requires manual interference and is an easily forgotten task.

-On the other hand, automation is the next level, improving existing processes.
-Automation leverages software, using specific rules to complete accounting tasks without human intervention.
+On the other hand, automation is the next level, improving existing processes—automation leverages software, using specific rules to complete accounting tasks without human intervention.
 Automatic reconciliation is one such example.

 Companies often mistakenly believe that an ERP system is the backbone of accounting and has already optimized the payment process as far as possible.
-The problem is, that an ERP system only provides your finance team "full visibility" of their data operations two or more weeks after the month's end.
+The problem is that an ERP system only provides your finance team "full visibility" of their data operations two or more weeks after the month's end.
 This limits the CFO's visibility for planning and forecasting.

 Even with the advent of cloud ERP systems, many teams still have AP and AR processes done manually, keeping the team stuck crunching numbers instead of focusing on higher-level, strategic initiatives.